Homotopy theory of curved operads and curved algebras: Gr-flat objects and the associated graded

 where the maps involved are \begin{enumerate} \item monomorphisms with flat cokernel on the upper row by Lemma~\ref{lemma: pushout products and the filt reflector}, and \item identities on the lower row. \end{enumerate} The map of colimits can thus be constructed inductively from maps of pushout diagrams where the morphism at the corner is the identity and all other morphisms are monomorphisms with flat cokernel.
 The inductive step is supplied by Lemma~\ref{pushouts preserve flat cok}. \end{proof}

-\begin{lemma} The full subcategory of gr-flat (complete) filtered objects in a Grothendieck category is a monoidal subcategory of (complete) filtered objects and the restriction of $\Gr$ to this subcategory is strong symmetric monoidal. \end{lemma}
+\begin{lemma} The full subcategory of gr-flat (complete) filtered objects in a Gro\-then\-dieck category is a monoidal subcategory of (complete) filtered objects and the restriction of $\Gr$ to this subcategory is strong symmetric monoidal. \end{lemma}

 \begin{proof} We'll do the complete filtered case, but the filtered case is more or less a sub-case of this.
 Let $X$ and $Y$ be gr-flat complete filtered objects.
 The monoidal product of $X$ and $Y$ in complete filtered objects is